 While we can't meet in person, we can still take time to pray wherever we are!
 Here you'll find the resources to make your own Day of Prayer: feel free to visit each 'station' all at once or over the course of several days.
 We'll aim to post new material each month so be sure to check back regularly!

 There are six prayer stations, each offering a way of praying creatively.

 They are numbered, but feel free to visit them in which ever order you prefer.
-You may however find it useful to start with Prayer Station 1: Entering into stillness, which give some ideas for preparing for prayer.
+You may however find it useful to start with Prayer Station 1: Physical Prayer, which helps prepare us for spending time with God.

 You are invited to spend as much or as little time at each prayer station as you wish.